ChrisPoche/Tockler-Time-Parser/README.md

 Calculated / Tag Section
 - Create a table of tagged records to see them at a glance
     - Auto tagging pulls tangential events together.
 If Slack event (from channel, no direct message) is followed by a browser event, pair those together
+        - Zoom events are tagged by Slack or Outlook events that precede browser connection event.
+Stop tagging when 'End / Leave' event is logged.
 - Dropdown of related child rows based on tag
     - Click event on tag to filter Tag Section to results
 - Ability to toggle chart from displaying results by Apps to Tags